ArticOff/discord_akerno/README.md

 ## discord_akerno makes it easy for your robots to separate commands by file and move them by folder according to their category

+## Features

+### Dynamic commands.
+- Creating commands from the file.
+- Creating your own categories.
+### Command Handling.
+- Command aliases.
+- Client and user permission checks.
+### Blocking and monitoring messages.
+- On a word
+- For a user by ID
+- For a user by name
+- For a guild by ID
+- For a guild by name
+- For a channel by ID
+- For a channel by name

 ## Quick Examples

 ### A bot without discord_akerno